sievericcardo/greenhouse_dt_project/how-to-run.md

 ### SMOL scheduler needed files

-To run the SMOL Scheduler you need to provide:
+To run the SMOL Scheduler you need to have:

 - The SMOL file to be run (`src/main/resources/test_check_moisture.smol`)
 - The asset model (`src/main/resources/greenhouse.ttl`)
 - Configuration files as described in the [configuration files section](#configuration-files)
   - 3 configuration files for the scheduler
-  - 2 configuration files used by the data-collectors (one for each)
+  - 2 configuration files used by the Data collectors (one for each)

 ### Run the SMOL scheduler